jfriseley/ciarans-poetry/content/no-lesson.md

 There is no lesson in desiring to be seen, no substitute for being known.
 The lack of your other half stings as much now as it did before; personal growth does not dull it, though I hope it would make you more patient.

+Someday you may have the ferocity to choose solitude over love with contraindications.
+But please do not try to outgrow it.